ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 * [Ordering VMware Aria Operations and VMware Aria Operations for Logs](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_ordering)
 * [Ordering Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering)

-## Results after you order services for vCenter Server instances
+## Results after you order services for Automated instances
 {: #vc_addingservices-results}

 When the installation of the service is completed successfully, you are notified by email, and the service is displayed on the **Services** page of the instance with the **Installed** status.